 The rest of the crew!

 Pet World is also home to any number of other animals used in our education programs!
-This currently includes, but isn't limited to: a Taiwan beauty (Haiku), a bearded dragon (Lola), and an adult albino blood python.
-Plus, a lot of our staff members will even bring their own pets to show during educational programs!
+This currently includes our newest additions - a big, beautiful bearded dragon (Silas), and our new store bird, a Major Mitchell's (Ledbetter's) pink cockatoo named Phoenix..
+Plus, some of staff members bring their own pets to show during educational programs!
 We also bring animals that are still for sale in the store and are constantly adding to our animal staff.

-Stay tuned for inforamtion about the newest animal staff member...
+Stay tuned for information about the newest animal staff members....